coderefinery/git-intro/content/browsing.md

 Requests are different for each GitHub copy.

 * Click on the "Issues" tab.
 These are notes that people have added, which allow discussion about the project.
+Often they are used to communicate problems or ideas.
 * Click on the "Pull requests" tab.
 This allows anyone to *propose changes*, but only the repository owners can accept.